dymmond/esmerald/docs/en/docs/background-tasks.md

 ### Using a single instance

-This is probably the most common use case where you simply need to execute one bacground task upon receiving the request, for example, sending an email notification.
+This is probably the most common use case where you simply need to execute one background task upon receiving the request, for example, sending an email notification.

 ```python hl_lines="18"